g-rinaldi/rudy/README.md

     - gb_rand.[w,c,h]
     - gb_types.w

     The *.c and the .h files are obtained from the corresponding *.w files via the CWEB compiler `ctangle`.
-They are kept in the directory specifically to ensure that the code can be compiled in cases where `ctangle` is not installed.
+They are kept in the directory to ensure that the code can be compiled also in cases where `ctangle` is not installed.

 ## Prerequisites